Street photography: South Africa

 In South Africa, photographing people in public is legal.
 Reproducing and selling photographs of people is legal for editorial and limited fair use commercial purposes.
 There exists no case law to define what the limits on commercial use are.
 Civil law requires the consent of any identifiable persons for advertorial and promotional purposes.
 Property, including animals, do not enjoy any special consideration.

 South Korea

-In South Korea, taking pictures of women without their consent, even in public, is considered to be criminal sexual assault, punishable by a fine of under 10 million won and up to 5 years imprisonment.
+In South Korea, taking pictures of women without their consent, even in public, is considered to be criminal sexual assault, punishable by a fine of up to 10 million won and up to 5 years imprisonment.
 In July 2017 an amendment to the law was voted on in favour of allowing for chemical castration of people taking such photographs.

 United Kingdom

 The United Kingdom has enacted domestic law in accordance with the Human Rights Act, which limits the publication of certain photographs in the context of the news media.
 However, as a general rule, the taking of photographs of other people, including children, in a public place is legal, whether or not the person consents.

 In terms of photographing property, in general under UK law one cannot prevent photography of private property from a public place, and in general the right to take photographs on private land upon which permission has been obtained is similarly unrestricted.
 However, landowners are permitted to impose any conditions they wish upon entry to a property, such as forbidding or restricting photography.
 There are however nuances to these broad principles, and even where photography is restricted as a condition of entry, the landowner's remedies for a breach will usually be limited to asking the photographer to leave the premises.
 They cannot confiscate cameras or memory cards nor can they require photographs be deleted.